Italian parsley is a variety of the parsley plant with flat leaves which is used as an herb in a wide range of cuisines around the world.

-Probably the most commonly used herb in the world, parsley comes in two types: Italian parsley and curly parsley.
+Probably the most commonly used herb in the culinary arts, parsley comes in two types: Italian parsley and curly parsley.
 Curly parsley is less flavorful than Italian parsley and is mainly used as a garnish.

 Italian parsley is sometimes mistaken for cilantro, and they do indeed look similar.
-But Italian parsley has darker, shinier leaves than cilantro (also known as coriander), and cilantro leaves are more delicate and fragrant.
+But Italian parsley has darker, shinier leaves than cilantro (which also known as coriander), and cilantro leaves are more delicate and fragrant.

 Here are a few dishes that feature Italian parsley prominently:

 Also See: Quiz: Is It an Herb or a Spice?